SpotMe® Fee-Free Overdraft

 How do I avoid overdraft fees?

-Before you choose a bank account, check the bank’s terms and conditions, especially when it comes to fees.
-While banks are no longer allowed to charge overdraft fees without your consent automatically, it’s possible to opt in for overdraft protection without realizing it.
+Make sure to read your bank’s terms and conditions before choosing a bank account.
+While banks are no longer allowed to automatically charge overdraft fees without your consent, it’s possible to opt in for overdraft protection without realizing it

-Will I ever be charged an overdraft fee?
+Will I ever be charged an overdraft fee through Chime?

-No. If you do not have sufficient funds in your Chime® Checking Account, or have reached your SpotMe² limit (if enrolled), then your Chime Visa® Debit Card will be declined.
-There is no fee for declining transactions or for utilizing SpotMe®.
+No. If you do not have sufficient funds in your Chime Checking Account or your Credit Builder Secured Deposit Account, or have reached your SpotMe limit (if enrolled), then your Chime Visa® Debit Card or Chime Credit Builder Card will be declined.
+There is no fee for declining transactions or for utilizing SpotMe.

 What is Chime’s SpotMe?

-It’s pretty simple, really: We think overdraft fees are the pits, so we decided to get rid of them.
-SpotMe is a totally free service for eligible Chime members who overdraft their checking account and is now available for members when they use their Credit Builder card.
+SpotMe is a completely free service for eligible Chime members who overdraft their checking account or Credit Builder card.

 Who is eligible for SpotMe?